BCI-Innovation/biometricscloud-apidocs-hugo/content/api/api-24-messages/index.md

 date: 2019-02-11T19:27:37+10:00
 draft: false
 weight: 14
-summary: "The retrieve endpoints for the diagnosis data."
+summary: "The retrieve endpoints for the message threads and their replies."
 ---